delthas/vegas-datamosh/README.md

 The start of the selection is the first P-frame that will be repeated.
 The P-frame will be relative to the previous frame, which will be rendered as an I-frame.
 So for best results, the start of the selection should be a frame with a lot of movement.

+The end of the selection simply tells the script until which frame it should render the datamoshed file.
+The longer the selection, the longer the render time.

+### Datamix
+This replaces the first I-frames of a clip by a frame of another clip.

+To use, make a selection in the timeline using I and O, then it will be rendered and datamixed and added to your project, all in one click.
+It can take quite some time for long selections so wait if Vegas seems to freeze.

+The start of the selection is the I-frame of the clip that will be replaced by another I-frame. *The image used for the new I-frame will be the frame just before the start of the selection.* So make sure to place the image you want to datamix from, just before the selection start.

+If you want to datamix on a scene change, you can typically split the clip at the exact frame where the scene changes, and select the right clip.
+This will datamix the right-hand side clip onto the last frame of the left-hand side clip.

-The end of the selection simply tells the script until which frame it should rendered the datamoshed file.
+The end of the selection simply tells the script until which frame it should render the datamoshed file.
 The longer the selection, the longer the render time.

 ### Layer
 This does multilayering, by copying the select video clip/event N times, each time offsetting the clip by M frames.
 N is the ```Layer count```, M is the  ```Layering offset```.
 You can also choose to automatically render the multilayered clip by checking the ```Render``` hitbox, otherwise the copies clips will simply be added to the timeline.